pratikzdev/simple-json-transformer/README.md

     ````

 - Maven
-Maven installed on your machine
+Maven installed on your machine</br>
-Find some basic info for all systems in the [install instructions][mvninstall].
+Find some basic info for all systems in the [install instructions][mvninstall].<br/>
-The official way to install Maven is to download and unpack the binary ZIP file to a common directory, set the environment variable `M2_HOME` and add the bin directory to your `PATH` environment variable.
+The official way to install Maven is to download and unpack the binary ZIP file to a common directory, set the environment variable `M2_HOME` and add the `bin` directory to your `PATH` environment variable.

     ```
     export M2_HOME=<your path to maven directory>